I Analyzed 50 Top Players Settings. These 4 Changes Made the Biggest Difference

 Recommended Configuration

-- Enable VSync if experiencing screen tearing
+• Enable VSync if you’re experiencing screen tearing

 Visual Clarity Settings